Onyx-Protocol/Onyx/docs/core/build-applications/batch-operations.md

 ## Example: Creating assets in a batch

 All batch operations share a common workflow.
-To illustrate this, we’ll walk through an example program that creates several assets as a batch.
+To illustrate this, we’ll walk through an example application that creates several assets as a batch.

 #### Preparing the request